Celebrating Late Summer on Lughnasadh

 Show-Off Your Skills

-Host a game day with friends and family in honor of Lugh, the Many Skilled God.
-Indoor activities might include board games, video games, and ping pong.
-Outdoors, people can run three-legged races, toss bean bags or water balloons, play bocce or flag football, and craft flower crowns.
+Celebrate Lugh, the Many Skilled God, by hosting a game day with friends and family.
+Indoors, you can enjoy board games, video games, and ping pong.
+Outdoors, engage in three-legged races, toss bean bags or water balloons, play bocce or flag football, and get creative with flower crown crafting.

 A Talent Show is another great way for family and friends to share their gifts.
 Bring your knitted goods and poetry.
 Show off fancy baked goods and play songs on the guitar.
 Do a fashion walk with hand-dyed fabrics or share graphic design skills in a slideshow.
 There is no limit to what kinds of gifts and talents can be honored and appreciated on this day.